 When it comes to business expenses, you can't necessarily deduct the entire purchase price in the year acquired.
 You may be required to depreciate assets or capital improvements.
-This even applies to horses so stay tuned for next week's post if you are in the equestrian industry.
+Click here if you wish to know how horses are depreciated.

 Depreciation is the recovery of the cost of the property over a number of years rather than as a one-time write-off.
 This means you may deduct a portion of the cost each year until you fully recover its cost.
 The IRS provides guidance on how to depreciate property, including over how many years the cost must be spread, based on the type of asset.
 Some examples of property that you must depreciate include machinery, equipment, buildings, vehicles, furniture, and rental property.
 Land is never depreciable nor is personal property.